department-of-veterans-affairs/va.gov-vfs-teams/Accessibility/README.md

     1. Close all the issues.
     1. At this point, your code is cleared to launch (*provided you've completed all other pre-launch activities*).
     1. DSVA will then do Step #4.
-1. *If no issues are found,* DSVA will update the original Github issue with this comment:
+1. *If no problems are found,* DSVA will update the original Github issue with this comment:
     * ```No issues found.```
     * At this point, your code is cleared to launch (*provided you've completed all other pre-launch activities*).
     * DSVA will then do Step #4.